arthur-e/Wicket/README.md

     java -jar /usr/local/closure/compiler.jar --compilation_level WHITESPACE_ONLY --js wicket-leaflet.src.js --js_output_file wicket-leaflet.js

-There is now a script included that will do this automatically for all JavaScript files:
+There is now a script included that will do this automatically for all of Wicket's source code:

     . refactor.sh